Getting around Madagascar

 Owing to security issues, travelling by road during hours of darkness is inadvisable (including by bus).
 Daytime driving is safe in almost all areas.

-The main routes are called “Route Nationale” (RN), but this designation is not necessarily an indication of quality.
-The RN5, RN10 and RN13, for example, have not been well maintained for decades so are only passable in a good 4x4 – and even then only at walking speed in many sections.
+The main routes are called 'Route Nationale' (RN), but this designation is not necessarily an indication of quality.
+The RN5, RN10 and RN13, for example, have not been well maintained for decades so are only passable in a good 4-wheel drive – and even then only at walking speed in many sections.

-Car hire agencies are easily found in all the main towns.
-Hire cars are typically 4x4s, as you will need a good vehicle to cope with the rough access roads to national parks and other rural sites.
+You can easily find car-hire agencies in all the main towns.
+Hire cars are typically 4-wheel drives as you need a good vehicle to cope with the rough access roads to national parks and other rural sites.

 Note that car hire in Madagascar almost always includes a driver.
-Very few companies hire out self-drive vehicles and in any case there is no real difference in cost between hiring with or without a driver.
+Few companies hire out self-drive vehicles, and in any case there is no real difference in cost between hiring with or without a driver.

 Taxis can be found in most cities and large towns and are an affordable way of getting around.
 Drivers are generally reliable and friendly.
 In the capital city taxis are plentiful.
 They are normally coloured cream and marked with a rooftop taxi sign.

 Many adventurous tourists consider motorbike or mountain bike to be the best means of transport if you want to get off the beaten track and keep en element of independence.
-Both forms of transport can be hired (or bought) from several companies, especially in the capital.
+You can hire both forms of transport from several companies, especially in the capital.

 Between towns, public transport is in the form of taxi-brousses.
 These are typically minibuses with around 15 seats.